“We have to return to this foundation and start over again

 trumps the search for truth.

-3 The Five Combinations of Space-Expansion
+3. The Five Combinations of Space-Expansion and Contraction

-chosen criterion is a universe with two opposing
+The chosen criterion is a universe with two opposing

 space dynamics.
 We may quickly conclude that there are only five possible

 ways to combine expansion and contraction.
 They represent five classes of

 universes; each class with generally defined combinations of space dynamics.

 order.
 Randomness reigns.
 There is a chaotic expansion and contraction of

 space; and the scale of this activity may depend on some unrestrained